rnmeow/longevity-js/README.txt

 This is a helper function that calculates one's age from his birthday.

 For development, use Node.js v20, newer or maintaining LTS versions.
-The package is packed with TSC, looking to upgrade to esbuild.
+This package uses tsup for bundling.

+* Usage

+Provides ESM and CJS format, targeting ES2019.
+You can simply do:

+	import { calcAge } from 'longevity-js'

+to import as a ES module, and

+	const { calcAge } = require('longevity-js')

+to import as a CommonJS module.

+* License

-Licensed under MIT.
+(C) 2024, Connor Kuo, licensed under MIT.

 ***

-18 OCT 2024
+18 OCT 2024 (LAST REVISED: 19 OCT)